 Medical malpractice claims are often complex and expensive to pursue.
-Georgia law requires that a suit for medical malpractice be supported by an affidavit from an independent expert (typically another doctor) asserting that the victim's healthcare provider did not meet the standard of care required under the particular circumstances of the case.
+Georgia law requires that a suit for medical malpractice be supported by an affidavit from an independent expert (typically another doctor) asserting that the victim’s health care provider did not meet the standard of care required under the particular circumstances of the case.
 Additionally, attorneys pursuing medical malpractice claims should be familiar with medical terminology and the medical narratives that are often used to support a settlement demand in a medical malpractice case.
 Due to the complex nature of pursuing a medical malpractice claim, it is important to hire a personal injury attorney experienced with the issues that surface routinely during medical malpractice litigation.

 Another common basis for a medical malpractice claim includes a doctor who provides negligent care to his patient.
 This category of medical malpractice would include surgical errors, anesthesia errors, medication errors and the improper care of a surgeon or physician during a routine procedure.
 Injuries incurred as a result of medical malpractice are often severe, and could include stroke, paralysis, organ failure, spinal cord injury, brain damage, internal bleeding, infection, excess scarring, nerve or muscle damage, and excessive post-surgical pain.

-A variety of different products have been found to be defective, including certain types of seat belts, air bags, tires, brake systems, a variety of prescription and over-the-counter medication, and medical and surgical devices, as well as consumer products such as appliances, tools and toys.
+A variety of different products have been found to be defective, including certain types of seat belts, air bags, tires, brake systems, a variety of prescription and over-the-counter medications, and medical and surgical devices, as well as consumer products such as appliances, tools and toys.
 Product manufacturers are generally held to a strict liability standard, which means that it is not necessary to prove that the manufacturer of the product was negligent to obtain a successful result.
 Simply proving that the defective product harmed the plaintiff is usually sufficient to sustain a cause of action.

 Perhaps the most recurring instance of potential product liability can be found in the automobile industry.
 It seems that automobile manufacturers are issuing recalls on vehicles they have introduced into the stream of commerce at an alarming rate.
 Even though many vehicle manufacturers attempt to engineer their cars to operate safely, motor vehicle accidents still occur on a daily basis at a feverish rate.
 SUVs have a greater tendency to roll than do other vehicles.
 Studies have shown that SUVs have the highest rate of rollover in fatal crashes, almost doubling that of passenger cars.

 Before a prescription medication can be marketed, it must undergo a litany of clinical tests and trials required by the Federal Drug Administration (FDA).
-However, the FDA's approval of a particular medication does not absolve its manufacturer of the responsibility to inform consumers and physicians of a drug's potential side effects.
+However, the FDA’s approval of a particular medication does not absolve its manufacturer of the responsibility to inform consumers and physicians of a drug’s potential side effects.
 Defective drugs may have side effects that cause serious injury and harm to those who ingest them.
-While the FDA will recall those drugs that are proven to be dangerous, sometimes it is too late, if the drug has been introduced into the marketplace and distributed to the public.
+While the FDA will recall those drugs that are proven to be dangerous, sometimes it is too late if the drug has been introduced into the marketplace and distributed to the public.
 Sometimes, a certain production of a drug that is generally safe is recalled because of abnormalities with the manufacturing of the drug.
-If you have been prescribed or taken any of the prescription medications that have been recalled and have suffered an injury, you should contact a personal injury attorney to discuss your case.
+If you have been prescribed or have taken any of the prescription medications that have been recalled and have suffered an injury, you should contact a personal injury attorney to discuss your case.

 You may ask yourself whether you need an attorney to represent you in connection with your personal injury claim.
 Perhaps an insurance adjuster has already contacted you and made an offer to resolve your claim.
 It is important to remember that all insurance companies have attorneys.
-An insurance adjuster's goal is typically to minimize the amount paid by the insurance company to an injured victim.
-The insurance company's goal is typically to attempt to settle or resolve the claim by paying as little as possible to the injured party.
-Sometimes offers of settlement are made prior to the full extent of the injured person's injuries being discovered.
+An insurance adjuster’s goal is typically to minimize the amount paid by the insurance company to an injured victim.
+The insurance company’s goal is typically to attempt to settle or resolve the claim by paying as little as possible to the injured party.
+Sometimes, offers of settlement are made prior to the full extent of the injured person’s injuries being discovered.
 Some injuries may surface after the accident and have lingering effects.
-These injuries, including "soft tissue" injuries, may last for extended periods of time and result in continuous pain or long term complications.
+These injuries, including “soft tissue” injuries, may last for extended periods of time and result in continuous pain or long-term complications.